contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-policy.md

 ```

-Let's create two containers, one on each group network, and check whethere they are able to ping each other or not.
+Let's create two containers, one on each group network, and check whether they are able to ping each other or not.
 By default, Contiv allows connectivity between groups under the same network.

 ```
 [vagrant@legacy-swarm-master ~]$ docker run -itd --net="epgA/TestTenant" --name=AContainer contiv/alpine sh